Bencher Self-Hosted with Docker Quick Start

 With docker

-installed, we can now run the UI and API servers.
+CLI installed, you can now run the Console and API servers

 You should see something like: